CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 These are the people who use your software directly.

-These are the people who use software that contains your software.
+These are the people who use software that uses your software.

-These are the people who develop software that contains your software.
+These are the people who develop software that uses your software.

-These are the people who install your software.
+These are the people who build, test and install your software.

 These are the people who distribute your software.

+These are people who package your software for use in their distribution ecosystem.

+These are people who contribute to your software.

 ### Why should authors work with CPANSec?